datashield/datashield.github.com/index.md

 ### License

 DataSHIELD and OBiBa softwares are open source and made available under the [GPL3 licence](http://www.gnu.org/copyleft/gpl.html#gnu-license).
-DataSHIELD and OBiBa software are free of charge.
+DataSHIELD and OBiBa softwares are free of charge.